 Webconomist is Giles Crouch.
-I’m a polymath with an educational and experiential background in digital anthropology, behavioural economics and marketing.
+I’m a polymath and autodidact with an educational and experiential background in digital anthropology, behavioural economics and marketing.
 I have over 20 years global experience in bringing new and emerging technologies to market from software to hardware.
 I work with a wide variety of companies from industrial to consumer packaged goods to technology and startups.

 In 2001 I co-founded/created the Ice Awards for creative in advertising, propelling the regional agency industry from obscurity to national awareness.
 17 years later it’s still going strong!

-Born in England but of solid Welsh stock and deep ancestry, Giles has made Canada his home for over 30 years.
+Born of solid Welsh stock and deep ancestry, Giles has made Canada his home for over 30 years.
 I’m proud of Wales and being a Celt.
 But then I also love the many diverse and amazing cultures and peoples of our world.
 I live on the East Coast of Canada in the port city of Halifax, a city filled with a long and rich history and a major technology hub of Canada.
 I’ve travelled the world with the only continent I’ve not been on being Antarctica, but then penguins aren’t that much into technology, so not much to study.
 Maybe they’re onto something…

 News Media and Lectures/Speaking: